 The Authority is committed to partnerships with the City of Box Elder and Ellsworth Air Force Base (EAFB) to promote economic development and growth.
 The RWWTP end users are the City of Box Elder and EAFB.
 The end users have signed separate 20-year agreements with the Authority regarding the operations and debt service of the RWWTP.
-During the year ended June 30, 2023, the Authority completed construction and began operations of the Liberty Center, a community center and athletic facility to be used by the Ellsworth Air Force Base and Box Elder residents.
-The Liberty Center's operations will be funded with user charges.
-The Authority is conducting a feasibility study related to the development of a water project to serve properties that neighbor Ellsworth Air Force Base and Box Elder.
+The Authority operates the Liberty Center, a community center and athletic facility used by residents of Ellsworth Air Force Base and Box Elder.
+The Liberty Center's operations are funded with user charges.
+The Authority is conducting a feasibility study and preparing to construct a clean water transmission system to serve the City of Box Elder, Ellsworth Air Force Base, and neighboring properties of Ellsworth Air Force Base.